HugoDaniel/hugodaniel.com/content/posts/2024-07-21-color-picker.md

 ### I'm looking for a rebound project, can you be it?

 There are plenty of reasons not to implement a color picker.
 Not only they barely have any commercial value nowadays, but they are also not very suitable standalone apps without having a lot of extra differentiating features.
-Even if you are targeting the creative tools market there are arguably other low hanging fruit that you can go with a much higher wow factor.

 There is really not much to be done.
 [Every](https://react-spectrum.adobe.com/react-spectrum/ColorPicker.html) [mature](https://ant.design/components/color-picker) [component](https://developer.microsoft.com/en-us/fluentui#/controls/web/colorpicker) [library](https://react-bootstrap.netlify.app/docs/forms/form-control/#color) [has](https://mui.com/material-ui/customization/color/#picking-colors) [one](https://mantine.dev/core/color-picker/).
 The device you are reading this has one (try it out, click here: <input type="color" value="#E67E22" />).
 All design tools ship with very good color pickers packed with features.
-More color oriented niche designers and illustrators have a wide range of plugins available that cover more advanced scenarios (accessibility concerns, contrast, harmony, related palettes, color spaces that no one can name, etc..).
+More color oriented niche designers and illustrators have at their disposal a wide range of color plugins available.
+These plugins can cover all advanced scenarios: accessibility concerns, contrast, harmony, related palettes, color spaces that no one can name, etc...

 To top this, color pickers are not a particularly fun thing to do, and kinda annoying to do well.
 They are even frustrating if you want to make them generic enough so that they work and fit with whatever framework your potential users might be using.